Navadeepbudime/Interview_Question_Generator/README.md

-Download the model from https://drive.google.com/file/d/1mmMLT1GmvKkVPn9Wh2wGhAceXr26-Mao/view?usp=sharing After Downloading, add this file in the project folder
+Download the model from https://drive.google.com/file/d/1mmMLT1GmvKkVPn9Wh2wGhAceXr26-Mao/view?usp=sharing After Downloading, add this file into the project folder

 HOW TO RUN THIS?
 we require 4 shells to run this reposit